apideck-libraries/portman/README.md

 ### Portman - `overwrites` properties

-To facilitate automation, you might want to modify property values with "randomized" or specific values.
+To facilitate automation, you might want to modify properties with "randomized" or specific values.
 The overwrites are mapped based on the OpenAPI operationId or OpenAPI Operation reference.
-For all the details and an example, see [](TODO)

 #### overwrites options:
-- **openApiOperationId (String)** : Reference to the OpenAPI operationId for which the Postman request body will be extended. (example: `leadsAll`)
+- **openApiOperationId (String)** : Reference to the OpenAPI operationId for which the Postman request will be overwritten or extended. (example: `leadsAll`)
-- **openApiOperation (String)** : Reference to combination of the OpenAPI method & path, for which the Postman request body will be extended (example: `GET::/crm/leads`)
+- **openApiOperation (String)** : Reference to combination of the OpenAPI method & path, for which the Postman request will be overwritten or extended (example: `GET::/crm/leads`)

 - **overwriteRequestQueryParams (Array)** :

   Array of key/value pairs to overwrite in the Postman Request Query params.

   - **key (string)** : The key that will be targeted in the request Query Param to overwrite/extend.